BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/table-of-contents/index.md

 ## [**New to Bitcoin?**](/new-to-bitcoin/)

-If you’re new to Bitcoin, think you might be late to it, or wonder about other cryptocurrencies, this is the place to start\!
+If you’re new to Bitcoin, this is the place to start!
+Find answers to Frequently Asked Questions here\!

 ## [**What is Money?**](/new-to-bitcoin/what-is-money)

 And why do we need it?
-This is the most important question to ask when first learning about Bitcoin.
+These are the most important question to ask when first learning about Bitcoin\.

 ## [**History of Money**](/new-to-bitcoin/history-of-money)